 Dr. Rhonda Spencer-Hwang is an epidemiologist and resiliency researcher, with a keen interest in health promotion.
 She has numerous peer reviewed publications, given presentations around the world and the recipient of funding from various government agencies.

-Over the past five years she has been conducting groundbreaking research studying the experiences of centenarians (persons 100+ years or older) in the only US blue region.
-The US blue region is a Christian community of Seventh-day Adventists known for their healthy lifestyles.
+Over the past five years she has been conducting groundbreaking research studying the experiences of centenarians (persons 100+ years or older) in the only US resiliency region.
+The US resiliency capital is a Christian community of Seventh-day Adventists known for their healthy lifestyles.
 She recently presented her research findings as a keynote speaker at the First Annual Blue Zone Symposium held at Loma Linda University.

 Dr. Rhonda Spencer-Hwang is passionate about promoting resilient children and adults locally, nationally, and internationally.

 Dr. Spencer-Hwang is a resiliency and longevity coach.
-She provides individual and group sessions connecting people to the practices of blue region centenarians to increase resilience and vibrant longevity.
-Connect to learn about her Blue Region programs and significantly increase your health and wellness.
+She provides individual and group sessions connecting people to the practices of the resiliency capital centenarians to increase whole health and vibrant longevity.
+Connect to learn about her vibrant resiliency programs and significantly increase your health and wellness.

 Sign up to hear about my upcoming book for parents!
 Promoting health and resilience for the whole family.